-Even though I hate applying a single rule to anything in design, I do use these considerations when choosing paint finishes for cabinetry or wood trim on a project.
+Even though I hate applying a single rule to anything in design, I do use these considerations when choosing paint finishes or sheen for cabinetry or wood trim on a project.

 If you’re painting a piece of wood trim, some cabinetry or a door, you generally have three choices:

 1. High Gloss Paint